-Oven space is always at a premium when you’re cooking a holiday meal, especially Thanksgiving.
-So made-in-advance doesn’t really help unless you can reheat whatever it is without putting it in the oven.
+Oven space is always at a premium when you’re cooking a holiday meal, especially Thanksgiving, so make-in-advance doesn’t really help unless you can reheat whatever it is without putting it in the oven.
 That’s why this year I’m turning to the slow cooker for the mashed potatoes.

-Here’s my plan.
-The day before Thanksgiving, I’m going to make the scrumptious Herb-Scented Mashed Potatoes that I made last year (Food & Wine, November 2017), then pop them into the refrigerator.
+Here’s my plan: the day before Thanksgiving, I’m going to make the scrumptious Herb-Scented Mashed Potatoes that I made last year (Food & Wine, November 2017), then pop them into the refrigerator.
 On Thanksgiving, sometime after my daughter and I make Parker House rolls and watch the Macy’s parade in our jammies, I’ll get the potatoes out of the fridge to lose some of their chill, then put them into a buttered slow cooker set to Low for a couple hours.
 This buys me zero oven as well as zero last minute flurry, two big pluses in my book.
-(If you have oven space and sanity for one more last minute task, by all means go with the broiled top just before serving, as in the original recipe.)

 Make-Ahead Mashed Potatoes